 The Practice of Kyudo

-The practice of Kyudo is deceptively
+The practice of Kyudo is deceptively simple.
+Neither

-ones mind at the moment of the arrow's release.
+the moment of the arrow's release.
 This distinguishes Kyudo from sports archery, where competition to hit the target is the goal.

 To practice Kyudo in this way, one must have a good teacher.
 It cannot be learned from a book.
 There are currently three main schools of Kyudo in Japan (Honda-ryu, Yamato-ryu, and Heki-ryu).
 Kanjuro Shibata XXI is the head of the Chikurin-ha branch of the Heki-ryu school.
 Kanjuro Shibata XX established and named the Boston area Kyudo group the Byakko, or "White Tiger" Kyudo Iba.
 Byakko Iba, one of several in the United States, Canada, and Europe, is part of Zenko International, a non-profit organization devoted to supporting Kyudo practice.